Steve-Nguyen21/Steves-Webscraper/README.md

                                             # Webscraper
+"""
-Webscrape GPU and HD
+Webscrape GPU and HD for new-eggs website

 Here is the new program made by Steve as a side project.